-The purpose of the Central Okanagan Planning Study is to understand transportation needs in the area and to develop route proposals to address mobility issues.
-The study looks at the needs of the travelling public, community land use plans, provincial transportation priorities and preferred locations for an alternate Okanagan Lake crossing.
+The purpose of the Central Okanagan Planning Study was to understand transportation needs in the area and to develop route proposals to address mobility issues.
+The study looked at the needs of the travelling public, community land use plans, provincial transportation priorities and preferred locations for an alternate Okanagan Lake crossing.

-The study team is working with the Local Governments, Indigenous Communities and the Regional District of the Central Okanagan to ensure that Provincial, regional and local transportation plans are aligned.
+The study team collaborated with the local governments, Indigenous communities and the Regional District of the Central Okanagan to ensure alignment of Provincial, regional and local transportation plans.

 The population of the Central Okanagan is steadily increasing at a higher rate than the provincial average and is expected to grow 36% over the next 20 years.